jean-zay-users/jean-zay-doc/tips-and-tricks.md

 To connect to the node of a launched GPU job you need to make sure that you don't ask for any GPU.
 This comes at the cost of not being able to monitor the GPU.
+However, you could use this to typically monitor manually the RAM via `htop` or inspect some temporary files.

 ```
 srun --jobid <job-id> --gres=gpu:0 --ntasks=1 --pty bash